 Even if your time is limited to less than a full day, you should not skip a visit to the Venetian port in Heraklion and walk along 25th August Str.
 This street starts at the port and leads you to the city center.
 You’ll need a solid two hours to pace yourself and spend a decent amount of time at each attraction, but most of the major landmarks are along this route, so it’s a good way to take in all the city sites at once.

 If, however, you want to experience the city in an effortless, alternative way, you can join us on one of our tours that will give you the opportunity to see the city from a local’s point of view!
 Taking it a step further, you can even book a specially designed tailor-made tour that will suit all your individual needs and desires!

-Below you can find more inspiration and ideas of our most favorite things to do in Heraklion:
+Below you can find more inspiration and ideas for our most favorite things to do in Heraklion:

 Visit the Old Venetian Harbor